hengchu/fuzzi-impl/ArtifactGuide.md

 1). logistic regression on MNIST, 2). ensemble of logistic regression models on MNIST, 3). naive bayes on spambase, and 4). kmeans clustering on iris data.

 To start, first run `source fuzzi-gen/venv/bin/activate`.
-This starts a virtual environment for python code that we will later run.
+This starts a sandboxed virtual environment for python code that we will later run.
 All instructions below assume your shell is in this virtual environment.

 The `Makefile` targets: